darmbrust/weatherlink/README.md

 # Running
 Requred Java 11 or newer.

-Download the weatherlink.jar file from the [release](https://github.com/darmbrust/weatherlink/releases) folder.
+Download the weatherlink.jar file for your platform from the [release](https://github.com/darmbrust/weatherlink/releases) folder.
 Depending on if/how you have java installed, you may be able to just double-click the jar file.

 If not, run with
 ```
-java -jar weatherlink.jar
+java -jar weatherlink<Platform>.jar
 ```
 If you don't have java, grab the latest 11 version for your platform: https://adoptopenjdk.net/releases.html?variant=openjdk11&jvmVariant=hotspot

+# Data Store
+Data and logs will be stored in your user home directory under Weather Link Live GUI Data.
+It maintains a data store of the data it pulls from your WeatherLinkLive every 10 seconds.

+# Issues
+Feel free to open open trackers here.

+#TODOs
+There are lots of TODOs.... useful things I may add (pull requests welcome)

+ - Fix the menus
+ - Add options for exporting data to TSV/CSV
+ - Add config options for some string constants that are currently hardcoded (like "garage"
+ - Add the ability to enable/disable gauges, and change their order
+ - Add the ability to generate graphs from historical data with user specified options
+ - Package the app as a self-contained JavaFX application

 # Release Notes